osilander/bacterial-genomics-intro/ngs-taxonomic-investigation/index.rst

 You should have a ``Snakefile`` for the other stepsof this workflow, including the previous step, read mapping.
 You will also have (minimally) two directories: your ``data`` diirectory (with subdirectories), and your ``results`` directory (perhaps woth subdirectories).

 Today we will first do the steps *without* incorporating them into the ``Snakefile``.
-After you have completed the steps, we will incorporate them into the ``Snakefile``.
+After you have completed the steps, you can incorporate them into the ``Snakefile``.

 Kraken2